lowercase-app/django-taxtea/README.md

 Your `TAXTEA_NEXUSES` are any place where your company has a presence.
 For example, every company has a nexus where they incorporated.
 We require there to be at least one item in this list, which is your physical incorporation state/zip.

-Nexuses are part of the equation of how Tax Tea calculates sales tax.
+Nexuses are part of the equation of how TaxTea calculates sales tax.
 There are two types of sales tax -- Origin and Destination.
 Origin means that the sales tax will be collected from the state where you have a nexus.
 For example, if your incorporation state is an Origin-based state and a customer purchases your product who also lives in that state, it is the nexus' zip code that gets used to determine the tax rate, not the customer's.
 Destination-based sales tax means that the sales tax will be charged at the rate of where the customer lives.
 This is applicable for out of state transactions and transactions within a state that is not an Origin-based.
 Want to learn more?
 Here's great article about [Origin vs. Destination-based Sales tax](https://blog.taxjar.com/charging-sales-tax-rates/) from Tax Jar.

 ## Usage